unfoldingWord/unfoldingWord.github.io-old/README.md

 Source for the unfoldingWord.org website.

+#### Installation ####

+To setup a development environment for developing on this site, you need to run the following commands (after cloning this repo):

+    cd unfoldingWord.github.io
+    bundle install

+If you do not have the `bundle` executable, then you'll need to run `sudo gem install bundle` first.

 #### Pre Production Testing ####

 After testing locally, push your changes to master (you can use `make commit`).
 They will then be visible at https://test.unfoldingword.org/ within seconds.